-PreK-K; Available year-round
+PreK-K; available year-round

-Lead your own program using our pre-assembled activity satchels.
-Help your students discover how shapes and colors are essential to how the various areas here at the Missouri Botanical Garden are designed.
-Horticulturists carefully blend colors of plants and use design patterns to make those areas "pop!"
-With this satchel, you'll take your students on a color and shape hunt all while seeing our beautifully designed gardens.
-Each satchel is designed to accommodate up to 10 students.
+Guide your students through MBG grounds and discover how shapes and colors are essential to the design of all the gardens within the Missouri Botanical Garden are designed.
+Our horticulturists carefully blend colors of plants and use design patterns to make those areas "pop!"
+The "In the Garden" Knapsack is a way to take your students on a color and shape adventure all while exploring our beautifully designed gardens.